thoughtfulbloke/letter2ed/README.md

 > in 2022, it should also show up prior to the COVID-19 era, given that
 > societal aging is a long-term process.*

-The assumption that aging is a long term process so should show up as a long slow process only applies if there are no sudden demographic shifts among age groups that alter the risk of death.
+The assumption that aging is a long-term process so should show up as a long slow process only applies if there are no sudden demographic shifts among age groups that alter the risk of death.
 The number of 75 and older residents, when compared to the 2012-2016 trend, was also